Russian consumer prices up 0.1 pct in latest week

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-MOSCOW Oct 3 Russia's consumer prices rose 0.1 percent in the week to Oct 1 after rising 0.1 percent in the previous period, the Federal Statistics Service said on Wednesday.
+MOSCOW Nov 28 Russia's consumer price index rose 0.1 percent in the week to Nov.
+26, the same as in the previous week, the Federal Statistics Service said on Wednesday.

 (Reporting by Jason Bush)